lily-stack/startUp/README.md

 - **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 Endpoints for gettig and submitting reviews and comments.

 - **Frontend calls service endpoint** -  I did this using the fetch function.

+## CSS Delivarable

+For this deliverable I associate the reviews and comments with the logged in user.
+I stored the reviews and comments in the database.

+- **MongoDB Atlas database created** -  Done!

+- **Stores data in MongoDB** -  Done!

+- **User Registration** -  Creates a new account in the database.

+- **existing user** -  Stores the reviews and comments under the same user if the user already exist.

+- **Use MongoDB to store credentials** -  Stores user, their comments, and their reviews

+- **Restricts functionality** -  You cannot post a review or comment until you have logged in.